Balance These 4 Hormones If You Want To Lose Weight

 Excessive production of cortisol leads to weight gain especially in the midsection.
 It also leads to insomnia.
-See here for Why Insomnia is Making You Fat.
+See here for why insomnia is causing you to gain weight.

 Lab test: Cortisol is best assessed via the saliva.
 We offer a salivary Adrenal Stress Index test at Lakeside which accurately measures cortisol along with other stress hormones.